-Impact Extent Magnitude Duration Probability of Overall occurrence Assessment Impacts of project Local Low Temporary Likely Negligibleactivities to the Minor fisheries
+Impact Extent Magnitude Duration Probability of occurrence Overall Assessment Impacts activities fisheries project the Local Low Temporary Likely Negligible- Minor

 Mitigation strategies for protecting the fisheries

 - In order to avoid fish being sucked into abstraction pipe, the pipe should be screened (Screen of utmost less than a 100th inch holes) at the suction end to prevent entrance and sucking in of the fish during water uptake. - Chemicals and Chemicals containing substances shall be stored in a facility that is leak free to minimize the amount of chemicals entering River Enyau. - Chemical containing wastes shall not be disposed of directed into the environment but shall be disposed of to a NEMA approved disposal facility using a NEMA licensed waste transporter. - In case the discharge of chemicals contaminated effluent into the environment can not be avoided, then the effluent must meet the national standards for discharge.